ntskpto/netskope-how/readme.md

     aws_secret_access_key = <Secret  Key>

-**4. create a terraform.tfvars file with your aws credentials and put it in the working directory of the terraform scripts**
+**4. create a terraform.tfvars file with the provided aws credentials and put it in the working directory of the terraform scripts**

 ```
 aws_access_key = "XXXX"
 aws_secret_key = "XXXX"
-aws_profile  = "csw-profile"
+aws_region     = "eu-central-1"
 ```